-Another death has occurred at Morton Hall IRC.
-This time by suicide on Wednesday 11th January 2017.
-Detainees currently at Morton Hall report the man as 'young and quiet, never causing any trouble'.
+Lukasz Debowski, 27-year-old Polish detainee: His death occurred at Morton Hall IRC, by suicide on Wednesday 11th January 2017.
+Detainees at Morton Hall report the man as 'young and quiet, never causing any trouble'.
 He spent his time watching TV, playing games and at the Gym.
 They say the vibes at the centre are 'very low and people are sick and tired of the place'.
 Speaking to ex-detainee friends of The Unity Centre the mood is also low, no one is surprised at yet another death but anger levels are high as suicides and deaths within the detention estates continue at what seems to be an increasing rate.

 Death In Morton Hall IRC - (06/12/16)